Key Takeaways

 In addition to the local culinary specialties, we add a few more emblematic dishes that you will find in most Romanian restaurants and that any foreign visitor should try.

-5. Ciorba de burtă
+Ciorba de burtă

 Although ciorba de burtă is a popular dish throughout Romania, this soup has a special tradition in Cluj.
 Until 2 years ago, the supremacy of the best belly soup in Cluj was held by the legendary Fair Play restaurant.

-Being a big fan of this soup, I never miss an opportunity to enjoy it – either at the Valahia restaurant or at Roata in the center of Cluj.
+Being a big fan of this soup, I never miss an opportunity to enjoy it – either at the Valahia restaurant or at Roata in the centre of Cluj.
 We usually choose these specific locations with traditional Romanian food when, according to our tradition, we invite patients who have just finished their treatment to eat.

-6. Sarmale
+Sarmale

 Probably the most famous Romanian dish, sarmale are rolls of cabbage leaves (sour or sweet) filled with a mixture of minced meat, rice and spices, slowly cooked in a tomato sauce.
 They are traditionally served with polenta and a drizzle of sour cream.

-7. Mici / Mititei
+Mici / Mititei

 The soul of any Romanian barbecue, "mici" are juicy rolls made of minced meat (usually a mixture of beef and pork), heavily seasoned with garlic and thyme.
 They are perfect with a portion of french fries and mustard.